mbrandonw/mbrandonw.github.io/_posts/2017-06-29-composable-html-views-in-swift.md

 </html>
 ```

-This is complicated enough view that was quite simple to compose from smaller pieces! (todo: more)
+This is complicated enough view that was simple to compose from smaller pieces!
+We could stop here and we would have a nice model for creating views, but there is so much more we can do.
+We need to explore the ways that views can be composed to unlock the next benefits of views…

 ## View Composition